- Search for a Leaflet

 How should I give it?

-Medikinet® and Ritalin® tablets can be crushed and mixed with a small amount of soft food such as yogurt, honey or jam.
+Medikinet® and Ritalin® tablets can be crushed and mixed with a small amount of soft food such as yogurt or jam.
 Make sure your child swallows it all straight away, without chewing.

-You must not crush any of the XL (modified-release) tablets, as they will not work properly.
+Do not crush any modified-release (XL) tablets, as they will not work properly.

 When should the medicine start working?